Zoom in on an area and click the dots in the intersection to learn more about the accidents that occurred at that location

-Pedestrian Accidents with Injuries
+Pedestrian Accident Injuries

-A significant number of pedestrians also were killed and injured on the Bronx’s roadways in 2015.
+A significant number of pedestrians also suffered injuries or died on the Bronx’s roadways in a recent year.
 Two pedestrians died on Grand Concourse at East 170 Street—the highest number of traffic fatalities at any one intersection for the year.
-In addition, one pedestrian was killed at each of the following intersections and roads:

-- Baychester Ave.
+- Baychester Avenue

-- East 170 St.
+- East 170 Street

-- Boston Rd at Delavall Ave.
+- Boston Road at Delavall Avenue

 Intersections and roads where injuries to pedestrians occurred included:

-To maximize your visibility, wear light-colored clothes or, better yet, reflective clothing at night.
+To maximize your visibility, wear light-colored clothes or - better yet - reflective clothing at night.
 In the daytime, wear brightly colored clothes.
 In addition, try to stay in areas with good lighting, especially if you’re crossing the street, and make eye contact with drivers before crossing in front of their cars.

-In addition, avoid distractions.
+Pedestrians should also avoid distractions.
 Don’t text, and don’t wear headphones as you walk.
 Follow all signals and rules of the road, and stay aware of the traffic around you.
 Always use crosswalks, and don’t assume drivers will stop.